!syscall, !syscall2 (hook system-calls)

 This command creates an [event](https://docs.hyperdbg.org/design/debugger-internals/events).
 Starting from HyperDbg **v0.7**, events are guaranteed to keep the debuggee in a halt state (in the [Debugger Mode](https://docs.hyperdbg.org/using-hyperdbg/prerequisites/operation-modes#debugger-mode)); thus, nothing will change during its execution and the context (registers and memory) remain untouched.
 You can visit [instant events](https://docs.hyperdbg.org/tips-and-tricks/misc/instant-events) for more information.

-If the !syscall command triggered some weird behavior in your system, you could alternatively use the EPT hook on the SYSCALL handler.
+Since using this command is resource-intensive and slows down your computer, you could alternatively use the EPT hook on the SYSCALL handler.
 For example, you can use the following approach (script).

 None